RAM for Enterprise: Deploying Frontier AI Without the GPU Bill

 1. Eliminate Calibration Data Dependencies

-Traditional quantization methods require "calibration data" — representative samples of the inputs the model will process.
+Traditional quantization methods need "calibration data," representative samples of the inputs your model will process.
 For enterprises, this creates real obstacles:

 RAM eliminates this entirely.
-It analyses the mathematical properties of each weight tensor directly — no input data, no gradients, no forward passes through the model.
-The quantization decisions are based on the model's internal structure, not on any external dataset.
+It analyses the mathematical properties of each weight tensor directly.
+No input data, no gradients, no forward passes.
+The quantization decisions come from the model's internal structure, not from any external dataset.

 2. Reduce Infrastructure Costs Dramatically